agc93/vortex-daysgone/docs/content/en/docs/usage/installation.md

 First, download the archive from [Nexus Mods](https://www.nexusmods.com/site/mods/254?tab=files) or [GitHub](https://https://github.com/agc93/vortex-daysgone/actions).

 Next, unpack the archive to somewhere convenient.
-You should have a directory named `game-daysgone` with at least three files inside:
+You should have a directory named `game-daysgone-enhanced` with at least three files inside:

 - info.json
 - index.js